Rate this article

 4. Product discovery and search personalization

-Zalando’s virtual assistant based on ChatGPT
+a screenshot of Zalando's virtual assistant powered with ChatGPT

-1. Content generation assistant
+5. Content generation assistant

 Creating accurate product content for thousands of SKUs is not for the faint-hearted.
 That’s why gen AI-generated content was among the first use cases that picked up steam in ecommerce.
 Gen AI powered solutions have simplified content production for product descriptions, listings, and even tailored promotional materials.
 For example, Amazon has debuted generative AI tools to help sellers write product descriptions at scale.